 Opening and running a successful restaurant requires a great deal of capital and comes with a lot of risk.
+This is part of an even larger hospitality industry trend (see hospitality definition).

 But that doesn't mean you should just give up!